-Breakout stars Kristin Cavallari and Lauren Conrad played tug-of-war with pretty boy Stephen Colletti's affections on MTV's 2004 “reality” series Laguna Beach.
-At 22 years old, Cavallari now steps into the heels left abandoned by Conrad as the new star of The Hills, MTV's even more glamorous and unrealistic Laguna spin-off, which kicks off its sixth season on September 29.
-The actress (who participated in the “Until There's a Cure” HIV-awareness campaign) is certainly no stranger to drama, but Cavallari called Advocate.com a few days before Tuesday's premiere to explain how her real world is actually much gentler and gay-friendlier than what MTV's cameras capture.
+Remember when Kristin Cavallari and Lauren Conrad played tug-of-war with pretty boy Stephen Colletti's affections on MTV's “reality” series Laguna Beach?
+Cavallari, 22, now steps into the heels abandoned by Conrad as the new star of The Hills, the network's more glamorous and unrealistic Laguna spin-off, which kicks off its sixth season September 29.
+Though no stranger to drama, the actress called us a few days before the premiere to reveal that her real world is actually much gentler and gay-friendlier than what MTV's cameras capture.

 Advocate.com: I’ve been looking forward to our chat because you’re not one of those guarded, overly media-trained girls who give safe, boring answers in interviews.
 You rarely hold back and always tell it like it is.

 Kristin Cavallari: I can’t really censor myself because it’s too exhausting for me.
 It’s way too difficult to be something that you’re not.
 This is who I am — if you like it, great; if you don’t, fine.
 That’s how I go through life.
 When it comes to interviews, there are certain things in my personal life that I don’t talk about, but everything else I don’t really mind.

 The promos for the new season of The Hills introduce you with the tagline “The bitch is back.”
 I knew they were going to portray you as a bitch, but they aren’t trying to be subtle about it, are they?